NZME/json-meta-table/docs/JSONMetaTable.md

   - `id`: Unique identifier for row
   - `trClassName`: Class to add to row `<tr>` element
   - `values`: Associative object of row values - values are only rendered if included in the table's metadata, in the order defined by the metadata
+  - `displayValues`: Associative object of row values specific to renderer display only

 Parameters
 ----------